fuu0/howto-dect/index.md

 #### Update via HTTP

-This method requires access to an existing webserver.
+This method requires access to an existing webserver and a working OMM setup.

 1. Extract files iprfp3G.dnld (for Gen. 3 RFPs) and/or iprfp4G.dnld (for Gen. 4 RFPs) on your webserver
 2. Go to your OMM's web interface, log in and navigate to System/Provisioning & Software Update